Azure/azure-functions-redis-extension/README.md

 - [`StackExchange.Redis.StreamEntry`](https://github.com/StackExchange/StackExchange.Redis/blob/main/src/StackExchange.Redis/APITypes/StreamEntry.cs): The value returned by `StackExchange.Redis`.
 - `NameValueEntry[]`: The values contained within the entry as the underlying `StackExchange.Redis` type.
 - `Dictionary<string, string>`: The values contained within the entry as a Dictionary.
-- `string`, `byte[]`, `ReadOnlyMemory<byte>`: The stream entry serialized as JSON (UTF8 encoded for byte types) in the following format:
+- `string`, `byte[]`, `ReadOnlyMemory<byte>`: The stream entry serialized as JSON (UTF-8 encoded for byte types) in the following format:
     ```
-    {"Id":<Id>,"Values":{"field1":"value1","field2":"value2","field3":"value3"}}
+    {"Id":"1658354934941-0","Values":{"field1":"value1","field2":"value2","field3":"value3"}}
     ```
-- `Custom`: The trigger uses JSON.NET serialization to map the values contained within the entry into the custom type.
+- `Custom`: The trigger uses Json.NET serialization to map the values contained within the entry into the custom type.
   This is done by first turning the values within the stream into a Dictionary, and then deserializing that Dictionary into the custom type.

 #### Sample
-The following sample polls the key "streamTest" at a Redis instance defined in local.settings.json at the key "redisConnectionStringSetting".
+The following sample polls the key `streamTest` at a Redis instance defined in _local.settings.json_ at the key `redisConnectionStringSetting`.
 More samples can be found in the [samples](samples/RedisSamples.cs) or in the [integration tests](test/Integration/RedisStreamTriggerTestFunctions.cs).
 ```c#
 [FunctionName(nameof(StreamsTrigger))]